 By Eric Johnson Editor’s Note: The following was originally printed in the September/October 2015 edition of Mormonism Researched.
 To request a free subscription, please visit here.
 The First Presidency message published in the June 2015 Ensign and written by Henry B. Eyring (“Families Can Be Together Forever”) is not revolutionary or new.
 From those belonging to primary age to the eldest […]

 By Bill McKeever “It is a ‘Mormon’ truism that is current among us and we all accept it, that as man is God once was and as God is man may become.”
 Apostle Melvin J. Ballard General Conference, April 1921 “From President Snow’s understanding of the teachings of the Prophet on this doctrinal point, he coined […]

 The temple is centerpiece in Mormonism.
 Without these more than 140 edifices throughout the world, there would be no ability for the living to do the work necessary for them and the dead to attain celestial glory.
 While Mormons get very excited about their temples, we must ask if the temple practices of the LDS Church are biblical.
 If they are, then Christians everywhere should join this religious movement so they can enter one of these edifices and do the required work.
 If they are not, then Mormon temple worship today is unnecessary and even spiritually harmful.

 Exaltation.
 Godhood achieved by complete obedience to all the commandments and complete repentance of sins.
 Those who are exalted earn the right to etenral life in the celestial kingdom with their families.
 Those who are exalted will create worlds and populations, receive the worship of those people, and rule as Gods and Goddesses over their creations.

 Commandments.
 Laws and rules taught by the LDS Church.
-Keeping all of these are necessary to receive exaltation, as tenth LDS President Joseph Fielding Smith explained, “CELESTIAL SALVATION.
-Those who keep the full law and obey all the commandments of God are heirs of full salvation in the celestial kingdom, the glory of which the sun […]
+Keeping these are necessary to receive exaltation, as tenth LDS President Joseph Fielding Smith explained, “CELESTIAL SALVATION.
+Those who keep the full law and obey all the commandments of God are heirs of full salvation in the celestial kingdom, the glory of which the sun is spoken […]

 - Page 1 of 2